kmsmith137/ch_frb_l1/MANUAL.md

   - The "production-scale" L1 server with link bonding.

-    In this case, the four NIC's behave as one virtual NIC with four times the bandwidth and one IP address.
+    In this case, the four NIC's behave as one virtual NIC with 4 Gbps bandwidth and one IP address.
 We would still need to use two streams (rather than one), to divide processing between the two CPU's in the node.
 The two streams would have the same IP address, but would use different UDP ports.
 The